A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The zero background case

 Consequently, as long as $p$ exists, $qp-ks$ maintains sign and we have,

-Suppose $q_0>0$ and $p_0\geq \frac{ks_0}{q_0}$.
-From the first assertion of Proposition \ref{tanconv}, we have that $q(t)>0$ for all time.
-For the sake of contradiction, suppose that $p$ breaks down in finite time.
-Since, $s$ is uniformly bounded, it is clear from \eqref{rho0pode2} that at the time of breakdown, $p\to -\infty$.
-Since $q,s,e^{-\int_0^t}$ are uniformly bounded quantities, it must be that at a certain time before breakdown, the left-hand-side in \eqref{qpks} is negative but the right-hand-side is non-negative.
-This is a contradiction and hence, $p(t)$ is finite for all times.
-In particular, it decays with a lower bound, $p(t)\geq ks(t)/q(t)$, the decay rate for which can be obtained directly from Proposition \ref{tanconv}.
+{\bf Case 1:} $q_0>0$ and $p_0\geq \frac{ks_0}{q_0}$. \\ By Proposition \ref{tanconv}, $q(t)>0$ for all $t$.
+Suppose, for contradiction, that $p$ breaks down in finite time.
+Since $s(t)$ is uniformly bounded, \eqref{rho0pode2} that at the time of breakdown, $p\to -\infty$.
+However, $q(t),s(t)$ and $e^{-\int_0^t}$ are uniformly bounded.
+Hence, before the breakdown time, the left-hand-side of \eqref{qpks} would have to become negative but the right-hand-side is non-negative.
+This is a contradiction and hence, $p(t)$ stays finite for all $t$.
+In particular,